 - Surgical injury.
 Although rare, accidental nicks to the baby's skin can occur during surgery.

 Risks to you include:

 - Surgical injury.
-Although rare, surgical injuries to nearby organs — such as the bladder — can occur during a C-section.
-Surgical injuries are more common if you have multiple C-sections.
-If there is a surgical injury during your C-section additional surgery might be needed.
+Although rare, surgical injuries to the bladder or bowel can occur during a C-section.
+If there is a surgical injury during your C-section, additional surgery might be needed.

 - Increased risks during future pregnancies.
-After a C-section, you face a higher risk of potentially serious complications in a subsequent pregnancy — including problems with the placenta — than you would after a vaginal delivery.
-The risk of uterine rupture, when the uterus tears open along the scar line from a prior C-section, is also higher if you attempt vaginal birth after C-section (VBAC).
+After a C-section, you face a higher risk of potentially serious complications in a subsequent pregnancy than you would after a vaginal delivery.
+The more C-sections you have, the higher your risks of placenta previa and a condition in which the placenta becomes abnormally attached to the wall of the uterus (placenta accreta).
+The risk of your uterus tearing open along the scar line from a prior C-section (uterine rupture) is also higher if you attempt a VBAC.

 How you prepare